Transparency

 I am a regular guy who believes you and I both deserve to know what is happening with our tax dollars.
 No secrets.
 No excuses.
 As governor, I will make government information easy to find, understand, and use.
 Right now.
 Not someday.

 Transparent Idaho is already a solid tool run by the State Controller's Office.
 It shows state spending, payroll, contracts, and more.
 But it has room to improve.
 Data has lags, search can be clunky, local government info is spotty, and getting answers through FOIA or tips is not as simple as it should be.
-My plan fixes that.
+This plan fixes that.

 We start with immediate upgrades under my authority, then push the legislature for bigger changes to make transparency the default, not an afterthought.